-In this article, you’ll learn the causes of rust stains on terrazzo floors and how you can effectively get rid of the same and restore your floor to its former glory.
+In this article, you’ll learn the causes of rust stains on terrazzo floors and how you can effectively get rid of the rust stains, restore and make terrazzo shine to its former glory.

 Rust stains on terrazzo floor surfaces usually occurs as a result of metallic objects coming into constant contact with the floor.
 These could include furniture with metallic legs, or even appliances with metallic bases.